What is Gradescope?

 Considerations for using Gradescope

 There is a small learning curve when creating and grading assignments.
 Although it can be used independently of Canvas, using it within Canvas does create the most streamlined experience for both students and graders.
 It is most helpful with large multisection classes.
+View information on learning to use Gradescope.

 Getting Started with Gradescope